nWaldstrom/nWaldstromWebsite/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include heterogeous agent macroeconomics, business cycle fluctations and international macro.

-#I am a Ph.D student affiliated with the <a href="https://www.economics.ku.dk/" style="color: #8C001A; font-weight: bold; text-decoration: underline;"> Department of Economics,</a> at the University of Copenhagen.
-My research interests involve business cycle macroeconomics with a focus on the aggregate implications of micro level heterogeneity.
-My supervisors are <a href="https://sites.google.com/site/sorenhoveravn" style="color: #8C001A; font-weight: bold; text-decoration: underline;">Søren Hove Ravn</a> and <a href="https://sites.google.com/view/jeppe-druedahl/" style="color: #8C001A; font-weight: bold; text-decoration: underline;">Jeppe Druedahl</a>.

 # Interests to show in About widget